ebraun68/clade_specific_prot_models/README.md

 All data from:

-Strassert,J.F. et al. (2019) New phylogenomic analysis of the enigmatic phy-lum Telonemia further resolves the eukaryote tree of life.
+Strassert,J.F. et al. (2019) New phylogenomic analysis of the enigmatic phylum Telonemia further resolves the eukaryote tree of life.
 Mol.
 Biol.
 Evol., 36, 757-765.